Skip to page content

 Typographic block elements

-Most typographic blocks have zero top margin, and bottom margin set to the line height in rems using these two variables:
+Most typographic blocks have zero top margin, and bottom margin set to var(--s-2) (1rem).

 Headings